 Shelley pictured below at the last checkpoint of the Iditarod (out in the middle of nowhere).
 Inside visitors line the walls with dollar bills where Shelley's dollar bill now hangs.

 While in Alaska they met friends and travelled all over Alaska enjoying the awesome beauty of God's nature.
 They took a cruise up to the Matanuska Glacier.

 How It All Began

-Shelley began her educational experience right here at Orangevale Seventh-day Adventist School attending grades 1 through 5.
-She graduated from Sacramento Adventist Academy in 1979 and then from Pacific Union College in 1983 with both SDA and California state teaching credentials.
-After marrying high school sweetheart, Paul Kramer, Shelley started her teaching career at San Gabriel Adventist Elementary where she taught 7th & 8th grade language arts for 4 years.
+Shelley began her education experience right here at Orangevale Seventh-day Adventist School, attending grades 1 – 5.
+She graduated from Sacramento Adventist Academy in 1979, and from Pacific Union College in 1983 – with both SDA and California state teaching credentials.
+After marrying high school sweetheart Paul Kramer, Shelley started her teaching career at San Gabriel Adventist Elementary where she taught 7th & 8th grade language arts for four years.

-When her husband completed his medical degree at Loma Linda University, the Kramers moved to Hinsdale, Illinois, for Paul's 3-year family practice residency program.
+When her husband completed his medical degree at Loma Linda University, the Kramers moved to Hinsdale, Illinois, for Paul's three-year family practice residency program.
 Their first son, Matthew, was born there.
 Three years later, after returning to Sacramento, their second son, Mark, was born.
 Shelley chose to stay home as a full-time mom while her boys were young.
-She remained involved in teaching by leading out in Sabbath School, substitute teaching, and helping out in her boys' classrooms.
-She enjoyed working with many different grade levels and was hired as a part-time teacher at Sacramento Adventist Academy.
+She remained involved in teaching as a substitute teacher at Sacramento Adventist Academy.